 These questions were submitted by reader Sara Coppola to Paige Donner, Writer-Director of the documentary work-in-progress, Wine And Climate Change:

-Q: Sara Coppola: Paige, you’re embarking on a new important and insightful project, Wine And Climate Change, the documentary film:
+Q: Sara Coppola: Paige, you’re embarking on a new important and insightful project, Wine And Climate Change, the documentary film: It’s a project that stems from your great interest and involvement in environmental causes and your previous research on issues concerning global agricultural security.

 When did you first start to get involved with environmental projects and how?